katelloyd83/sound-fundamentals/modules/week-7/_posts/2001-01-01-moreSineWaves.md

 ---
 title: Sine Waves Revisited
-module: 8
+module: 7
 jotted: false
 toc: true
 math: true
-topic: Revisiting Sine Waves&#58 More About The Building Blocks for All Sounds
+topic: Revisiting Sine Waves
+cover_image: true
+cover_image_file: moreSines-cover.png
 ---

+## The Building Blocks for All Sounds

 Before we get into complex waves, let's dive a little deeper into _sine waves_.
 A _sine wave_ or _sinusoidal wave_ is a basic building block of audio.
 As mentioned multiple times, all sounds can be broken down and described as a series of sine waves at various amplitudes and initial phases.